Avefector/The-Brain-Keyboard/Hotkeys/Hotkeys.md

 		- *Moves note(s) into any existing folder and/or places note(s) into its own folder note regardless of file type(s).*
 	- Ctrl + Alt + R - Rename all other files linked in current Note (File Cooker: Rename in current file links)
 		- *Rename all other files linked in current Note at once.*
-	- Alt + F - Move Files to Folder Note by Links (File Cooker: Move Links in Current File to...)
+	- Ctrl + Alt + F - Move Files to Folder Note by Links (File Cooker: Move Links in Current File to...)
 		- *Move files to folder note by links.*
 	- Alt + Shift + R - Rename Files in Searchresults (File Cooker: Rename Files in Searchresults)
 		- *Rename Files in folder notes by the results in the search tab.*